Howard Beardmore DO – Founder of Biometherapy

 Passing this knowledge on in a meaningful way so you can use it in a modern clinical setting is a huge and enjoyable responsibility – hence the formation of Biometherapy.

 Mr John Wernham and I after a talk to a Japanese delegation.
-4 months later he died, aged 99
+4 months later he died, aged 99.
+My most important learning experience with Mr Wernham was being a patient of his, for 20 years.

 - Alicia Church Lane Three Mile Cross Reading Berkshire RG7 1HD UK